 User experience also dictates that websites should be responsive in design.
-What this actually means is that any website must be easily seen, content read and easily navigated across a multitude of different mobile devices.
-These range from a mobile phone, tablets and lap tops, as well as the usual desk top computer.
-Mobile searches, those conducted on mobile devices have now over taken those done on desk top PCs.
-Google is actually looking into rewarding responsive website in rankings, advising searchers int he result pages, whether a site is mobile friendly (responsive!).
+What this actually means is that any website must be easily seen, the content read and easily navigated across a multitude of different mobile devices.
+These range from a mobile phone, tablets and laptops, as well as the usual desktop computer.
+Mobile searches, those conducted on mobile devices have now overtaken those done on desktop PCs.
+Google is actually looking into a rewarding responsive website in rankings, advising searchers in the result in ages, whether a site is a mobile friendly (responsive!).
 Check out this website to see if your website is responsive and how it look in different screen sizes.

 So, what this shows is that by optimising the website, you require keywords to really help promote the site and by choosing the correct keywords, will have a diverse effect on your rankings, your visitors – both the type and quantity and eventually your sales.